core-wg/resource-directory/point-to-point-responses.md

 > that isn’t connected?
 Or is proxy meant as a substitute here or an
 > intermediary?

-WGF-8 (because no sleepy nodes document was even alive when I got active here)
 response:

 There have been different approaches to the sleepy nodes problem.
 None has